nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case ends.

 ---
-### 6.5 Non-Functional Requirements
+### 6.4 Non-Functional Requirements

 1. Performance: The system shall respond to user input within 2 seconds, even under peak load conditions.
 2. Maintainability: The system shall be designed to allow for easy maintenance and updates, with clear documentation and modular architecture.
 3. Compatibility: The system shall be compatible to operating systems with java 11 runtime (e.g. Windows, MacOS, Linux).
+For MacOS users specifically, **OpenJDK Runtime Environment Zulu11.60+19-CA (build 11.0.17+8-LTS)** is required.
 4. Interoperability: The system shall be able to exchange data with other systems using standard formats and protocols.
 5. Usability: The system shall have a user interface that is intuitive and easy to use, with a learning curve of no more than 2 hours for a new user.
+6. Accessibility: The system shall be operable even without an internet connection

-### 6.6 Glossary
+### 6.5 Glossary

 #### *A*
 * **addp**: Add a new person to the list.